-By the time I ventured downstairs – after two Easter egg hunts and a couple of ham sandwiches – Leo had already used his $25 gift certificate from Grandma to slip through our plasma screen into a new skin, a costume he purchased using V bucks.
+By the time I ventured downstairs, Leo had already used his $25 gift certificate from Grandma to slip through our plasma screen into a new skin, a costume he purchased using V bucks.
 With this create-your-own-character investment, he’d mutated into a rabbit resembling Bugs Bunny’s girlfriend Lola.
 In squad mode, Leo and his three buddies had to dodge or kill 96 other players far savvier than Elmer Fudd, all in pursuit of a “dub” or the Win.
 Headset lopsided over his head of curls, he shushed me, listening for footsteps of an oncoming attack.
 His character was wearing an Easter egg backpack.

 “It’s an egg launcher,” he said, laughing.
 “It’s on sale for one day only.”

 What big ears you have; the better to hear you with, my dear.